nonomal/news_lite/README.md

 ----
 **Program features:**
+- multi-user application
-- manual search for titles by one word (all news are displayed with an empty field)
+- manual search for titles by one word (empty field - all news are displayed without excluded news headlines)
-- manual search by keywords (at the bottom of the application and without dropping titles)
+- manual search by keywords (at the bottom of the application is keyword search without excluding news headlines)
+- search by double-clicking on a word in the top-10 table of the entire news archive for all time
 - automatic search every 60 seconds (by setting the checkbox)
 - sending the search result to e-mail (+ the ability to choose the automatic sending of results after each search)
 - export results to Excel